 Handle Domestic Violence Charges Immediately

 Domestic violence rarely involves a clear-cut case.
-More often, the situation is a complicated and one affecting the rights and future of everyone involved.
+More often, the situation is a complicated one affecting the rights and future of everyone involved.
 In these situations, you need to ensure that your case is handled in the best possible way.
 It is especially important to get an experienced attorney to review the case and, in many cases, contact the district attorney immediately to try to discuss the filing of the case, provide additional information and try the get charges rejected or reduced before the first court date.

 We will not only defend you against criminal charges, but also review collateral consequences that can flow from a domestic violence case, which you may not be aware of.
 These include possible impact on jobs, gun rights, military service, security clearances, licenses, child custody, restraining orders and much more.

-Oceanside Assault and Battery Attorneys With Years of Experience
+Attorneys With Experience

 Why Immediate Action Matters in Domestic Violence Cases